 An acceptable method for reporting interest rate risk is weighted average maturity (WAM).
-As of June 30, 2021, the Water Authority's portfolio has no investment that matured beyond 12 months; the LGIP WAM (R) was 48 days and the WAM (F) was 78 days.
+As of June 30, 2022, the Water Authority's portfolio has no investment that matured beyond 12 months; the LGIP WAM (R) was 49 days and the WAM (F) was 89 days.
+The U.S. Treasury bills WAM was 7 days.